-Front-loading issuance of Refunding Bonds can be made within the upper limit approved by the Diet in accordance with Paragraph (1), Article 47, of the Act on Special Accounts.
+Front-loading issuance of Refunding Bonds can be made within the upper limit approved by the Diet in accordance with Article 47, Paragraph (1) of the "Act on Special Accounts."
 The limit is provided in the general provisions of the Special Account budget in each fiscal year.
 The gap between "the amount of the front-loading issuance of Refunding Bonds that had been scheduled in the previous fiscal year for this fiscal year" and "those that are scheduled front-loading in this fiscal year for the next fiscal year" can be used as part of this fiscal year's financial resources under the government debt management policy.
-This is called "adjustment between fiscal years ((\\3))" in terms of issuance type in the JGB Issuance Plan.
+This is called "adjustment between fiscal years (>)" in terms of issuance type in the JGB Issuance Plan.

-- The problem refers to concentrated bond redemption at maturity in FY2008 resulting from the large-scale 10-year JGB issuance mainly for economic stimulus purposes in FY1998.
-To address this problem, the government has coordinated the amount of JGB issuance between fiscal years by buying back JGBs redeemable at maturity in FY2008 and sharply increasing frontloading issuance of Refunding Bonds from FY2004. - ▶ 2 The second supplementary budget for FY2018 planned the additional issuance of 1,591.4 billion yen in JGBs (including Construction and Refunding Bonds).
-Then, the MOF utilized the front-loading issuance of Refunding Bonds and left the calendar-based JGB market issuance amount unchanged. - The adjustment includes the difference in the amount of issuance in the accounting adjustment term between the current and the previous fiscal years besides that of frontloading issuance of Refunding Bonds.
-In the accounting adjustment term, which means a period from April to June, some of Deficit-Financing or Reconstruction Bonds for the previous fiscal year can be issued.
+The adjustment includes the difference in the amount of issuance in the accounting adjustment term between the current and the previous fiscal years besides that of frontloading issuance of Refunding Bonds.
+In the accounting adjustment term, which means a period from April to June, some of Deficit-Financing or Reconstruction Bonds for the previous fiscal year can be issued